Shaista Khan

 Mirza Abu Talib (b.
 22 November 1600 – d.
-1694), better known as Shaista Khan, was a general and the Subahdar of Mughal Bengal.
+1694), better known as Shaista Khan, was a general and the Subahdar of Bengal Subah.
 He was maternal uncle to the Mughal Emperor Aurangzeb, and acted as a key figure during his reign.
-Shaista Khan initially governed the Deccan, where he clashed with the Maratha ruler Shivaji.
+Shaista Khan initially governed the Deccan, where he clashed with the Maratha ruler Shivaji and was humiliated by him.
 However, he was most notable for his tenure as the governor of Bengal from 1664 to 1688.
-Under Shaista Khan's authority, the city of Dhaka and Mughal power in the province attained its greatest heights.
+Under Shaista Khan's authority, the city of Dhaka and Mughal power in the province attained their greatest heights.
 His achievements include construction of notable mosques such as the Sat Gambuj Mosque and masterminding the conquest of Chittagong.
-Shaista Khan was also responsible for sparking the Anglo-Mughal War with the English East India Company.
+Shaista Khan was also responsible for sparking the Anglo-Mughal War with the East India Company.

 Early life

 According to the diary of William Hedges, the first governor of the East India Company in Bengal, the birthday of Shaista Khan was on 22 November.

 Khan was of Persian origin.
 His grandfather Mirza Ghiyas Beg and father Abu'l-Hasan Asaf Khan were the wazirs of the Mughal emperors Jahangir and Shah Jahan, respectively.
 He also had familial connections with the imperial dynasty, having been a paternal nephew of the empress Nur Jahan and the brother of the empress Mumtaz Mahal.
 Jahangir awarded the title of Mirza to Shaista Khan in recognition of his family's service and position in the Mughal court.

 Khan trained and served with the Mughal army and court, winning multiple promotions and being appointed governor of various provinces.
-He also developed a reputation as a successful military commander and grew close to his nephew, the prince Aurangzeb, when the duo fought against the kingdom of Golconda.
+He also developed a reputation as a successful military commander and grew close to his nephew, the prince Aurangzeb, when the duo fought against the Sultanate of Golconda.